Crewe–Derby line: Route

 The route is double track for all of its length except for a three-mile section between Alsager and Crewe, which was singled by British Rail.
-Whilst the majority of the route is not electrified, the section between Stoke Junction and Crewe is as part of the West Coast Main Line.
+Whilst the majority of the route is not electrified, the section between Stoke Junction and Crewe is electrified as part of the West Coast Main Line.

 In April 2006, Network Rail organised its maintenance and train control operations into "26 Routes".
 The line from Crewe to Kidsgrove (where it joins the line from Manchester) through to Stoke-on-Trent forms part of Route 18 (the West Coast Main Line).
 The line through to Derby from the junction just south of Stoke-on-Trent station forms part of Route 19 (the Midland Main Line and East Midlands).